 Place the mince, finely chopped onions, coriander, herbs and salt in a bowl and mix well with hands.

 Place the blended onions in a pan with oil and cook on high heat until the onions are caramelised well.
-The onions need to be brown in colour
+They need to be brown in colour.

-Then add the blended tomatoes to the mix and add the water.
+Then add the blended tomatoes and the water to the pan.
 Let it simmer on medium heat.

 Whilst the tomato mix is simmering, make the mince into semi long balls and place in the tomato mix.
 Continue to do this with the remainder of the mince.
 Let it simmer for about 20 minutes.